The History of the Pepsi Logo Design Evolution

 In the early 1900s, Pepsi experienced explosive growth.
 By 1910, there were 242 Pepsi bottling franchises operating across 24 states.
 With Coca-Cola firmly cementing its industry dominance in this period, Pepsi aimed to compete by revamping its brand image several times in just over 50 years.
 Let’s examine some key logo evolutions in this transformative era:

 Swirly Red Script (1906) – To stand out from the competition, Pepsi unveiled a new logo in1906 featuring the words “Pepsi Cola” rendered in a signature swirling red script.
-Flowing stylishly across the logo, this script brought great visual movement and energy while implying the fizz and rush of a freshly poured cola.
+Flowing stylishly across the logo, this script added visual movement and energy while suggesting the fizz and rush of a freshly poured cola.

 The Evolution of the Pepsi Logo During the Great Depression and Beyond